jasonhand/academic-kickstart/content/post/customizing-azure-boards-for-incident-tracking/index.md

 This should be a good place to start capturing information that will be helpful and important to analyze in a post-incident review later.

 With the information tracked in Azure Boards along with the conversations taking place in Microsoft Teams we will have a lot of great data to analyze.

 From that analysis we will measure and establish baselines and expectations around incident response.

-It's important when [Measuring Incident Response](/post/measuring-incident-response/) that we discuss what is helpful and what is not.
+It's important to discuss [measuring incident response](/post/measuring-incident-response/) now.
+However, on our path to continuous improvement there are certain traps we want to avoid when examining incidents, especially in aggregate.